Sellafield: Sellafield MOX Plant

 Construction of the Sellafield MOX fuel Plant (SMP) was completed in 1997, and operations began in October 2001.

-Designed with a plant capacity of 120 tonnes/year, the plant achieved a total output of only 5 tonnes during its first five years of operation.
-In 2008 orders for the plant had to be fulfilled at COGEMA in France, and the plant was reported in the media as "failed" with a total construction and operating cost by 2009 of £1.2 billion.
+Although designed with a production capacity of 120 tonnes/year, the plant achieved a total output of only 5 tonnes during its first five years of operation.
+Consequently, in 2008 orders for the plant had to be fulfilled at COGEMA in France, and the plant was reported in the media as "failed" with a total construction and operating cost by 2009 of £1.2 billion.
 On 12 May 2010, an agreement was reached with existing Japanese customers on future MOX supplies.

 In July 2010 Areva was contracted to design and supply a new rod line to improve reliability and production rate.

-On 3 August 2011, the Nuclear Decommissioning Authority announced that the MOX Plant would close, due to the loss of the Japanese orders following the Fukushima Daiichi nuclear disaster.
+However, on 3 August 2011 the Nuclear Decommissioning Authority announced that the MOX Plant would close, due to the loss of the Japanese orders following the Fukushima Daiichi nuclear disaster.
 The NDA stated that the plant "had suffered many years of disappointing performance", and it was reported that the total cost to date had been £1.4 billion.
 Although Japanese orders for MOX fuel re-commenced on 17 April 2013, they were supplied from France by COGEMA.